arcaptcha/arcaptcha-flutter/README.md

-# Arcaptcha Flutter Plugin
+# ARCaptcha Flutter Plugin

-Arcaptcha is a Flutter plugin which allows you to integrate the Arcaptcha widget into your Flutter app, which offers a secure and effective way of verifying users.
+This is ARCaptcha Flutter plugin which allows you to integrate the ARCaptcha widget into your Flutter app, which offers a secure and effective way of verifying users.
 With this plugin, you can display a CAPTCHA for verification, either in visible or invisible modes, and handle the successful verification or error states.
 This plugin provides flexibility to customize the appearance and behavior of the CAPTCHA widget directly from your Flutter app.

 ## Getting Started